For CEOs and CROs of $5M–$100M tech companies

 Michael Williamson Lead-to-Order Architect · TechGrowth Insights

-"I built and ran revenue functions at companies generating over £50 billion in annual revenue.
-The Lead-to-Order Architecture methodology is extracted from 25 years of P&L accountability in roles where the architecture had to work.
-Before the CRM.
-Long before the AI."
+"I built and ran revenue functions at companies generating over £50 billion in combined annual revenue.
+The Lead-to-Order Architecture methodology is extracted from 25 years of P&L accountability in roles where the architecture had to work — before the CRM, and long before the AI."

 £1.1bn Additional revenue delivered